Book cheap car hire in the Czech Republic and explore its wonderful castles, ornate cathedrals, and beautiful cities.

 Ostrava Airport – An undiscovered gem in the crown of the Czech Republic, Ostrava is an industrial city and is home to the striking Vítkovice Iron Works.
 Landek Park offers a fascinating glimpse into the region’s mining heritage whilst Stodolní Street is an up and coming centre for nightlife in the region.
 Whilst here, try and make the 100km journey to the Auschwitz-Birkenau Memorial & Museum and learn more about its history.

-There is so much to be said about the wonders of the Czech Republic, so make sure to have a read through our in-depth Czech Republic travel guide to start planning your perfect getaway now.
+There is so much to be said about the wonders of the Czech Republic, so make sure to have a read through our in-depth Czech Republic travel guide and travel blogs to start planning your perfect getaway now.
 Don’t forget to take a look at our guide to driving in the Czech Republic too.
 You may also like to read our guide to skiing in Czech Republic.